-Workers' Compensation - The Tribe agrees to participate in the State's workers' compensation program with respect to employees at the casino.
-In lieu of participation in the State's system, a Tribe may create and maintain a system through self-insurance, which includes specified provisions, including hearings before an independent tribunal.
+Workers' Compensation - the Tribe agrees to participate in the State's workers' compensation program with respect to employees at the casino.
 All disputes arising from the workers' compensation laws shall be heard by the State Workers' Compensation Appeals Board pursuant to the California Labor Code.
 The Tribe acknowledges the jurisdiction of the Board in such manners.
 In lieu of participation in the State's system, the Tribe may create and maintain a system through self-insurance, which includes specified provisions, including hearings before an independent tribunal.
 Furthermore, the Tribe agrees that it will participate in the State's unemployment compensation program for providing benefits and unemployment compensation disability benefits to employees at the casino.
 The Tribe shall withhold all taxes due to the State, except for Tribal members living on the Tribe's reservation, and forward such amounts to the State.

-Health and Safety Standards - The Tribe has agreed to adopt and comply with tribal health standards for food and beverage handling that are consistent with the State's public health standards.
+Health and Safety Standards - the Tribe has agreed to adopt and comply with tribal health standards for food and beverage handling that consistent with the State's public health standards.
 Also, the Tribe has agreed to comply with federal water quality and safe drinking water standards applicable in California.
 The Tribe must also adopt and comply with federal and state laws forbidding harassment, including sexual harassment, discrimination and retaliation.

-The Tribe is required to maintain its own anti-discrimination and harassment ordinance.
 Furthermore, the Tribe must maintain a \$3 million insurance policy for these purposes and adopt an ordinance that includes a dispute resolution process.

-Building Codes and Fire Safety - In order to assure the protection of the health and safety of all gaming facility patrons, guests, and employees, the Tribe shall adopt and shall maintain throughout the term of this Compact, an ordinance that requires any covered gaming facility construction to meet or exceed the applicable codes.
+Building Codes and Fire Safety - in order to assure the protection of the health and safety of all gaming facility patrons, guests, and employees, the Tribe shall adopt and shall maintain throughout the term of this Compact, an ordinance that requires any covered gaming facility construction to meet or exceed the applicable codes.
 Gaming facility construction, expansion, improvement, modification or renovation must also comply with the federal Americans with Disabilities Act.

-Emergency Services Accessibility and Possession of Firearms - The Tribe must make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees.
+Emergency Services Accessibility and Possession of Firearms - the Tribe must make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees.
 Also, the Compact prohibits the possession of firearms by any person in the gaming facility at all times except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel, as authorized.